Gabby Petito's parents, Brian Laundrie's attorney appear in Florida court for hearing on fate of civil lawsuit - 1010 WCSI

 READ THE LAUNDRIES’ MOTION TO DISMISS:

-The jurist then asked if a crime needed to be present in order for someone to invoke Fifth Amendment, which is a person’s Constitutional right to remain silent.
+The jurist then asked if a crime needed to be present in order for someone to invoke Fifth Amendment, which addresses a person’s constitutional right to remain silent.

 Luka responded by arguing that the crime alleged in the civil complaint would be helping Brian Laundrie flee the country.